Ananus ben Ananus

-Ananus ben Ananus (Hebrew: Hanan ben Hanan; Greek: Ἀνάνου Ἄνανος Ananos son of Ananos; Anani Ananus or Ananus filius Anani; d.
-68 AD) was a High Priest of Israel in Jerusalem, Judaea in the first century AD.
-He was the High Priest who ordered the execution by stoning of James, the brother of Jesus (James the Just), according to the Antiquities of the Jews of Josephus.
-A delegation sent by citizens upset over the perceived breach of justice met Lucceius Albinus before he reached Judea, and Albinus responded with a letter informing Ananus that it was illegal to convene the Sanhedrin without Albinus' permission and threatening to punish the priest.
-Ananus was therefore deposed by King Herod Agrippa II before Albinus's arrival and replaced with Jesus ben Damneus.
+Ananus ben Ananus (חנן בן חנן, Ἀνάνου Ἄνανος; Anani Ananus or Ananus filius Anani; d.
+68 AD) was a High Priest of Israel in Jerusalem in Judaea in the first century.
+He was the High Priest who ordered the execution by stoning of James, brother of Jesus, according to the Antiquities of the Jews of Josephus.
+A delegation sent by citizens upset over the perceived breach of justice met Lucceius Albinus before he reached Judea, and Albinus responded with a letter informing Ananus that it was illegal to convene the Sanhedrin without Albinus' permission and threatening to punish him.
+Ananus was therefore deposed by King Herod Agrippa II before Albinus' arrival and replaced with Jesus son of Damneus.

-Ananus was one of the main leaders of the Great Revolt of Judea, which erupted in 66 AD.
+Ananus was one of the main leaders of the Great Revolt of Judea, which erupted in the year 66.
 He was appointed as one of the heads of the Judean provisional government together with Joseph ben Gurion in late 66.
 In 68, Ananus was killed during the inter-rebel civil war in Jerusalem.
 Josephus in The Jewish War considered Ananus "unique in his love for liberty and an enthusiast for democracy" and as an "effective speaker, whose words carried weight with the people", though in the Antiquities of the Jews he was more critical of his behaviour, calling him "a bold man in his temper, and very insolent".